 The 201CC is Cobia’s smallest center console, but it’s every bit as feature-rich and ready to fish as Cobia’s larger center consoles.
 The 201CC offers a deep V-hull to make quick work of chop as you cruise through the lake, bay, or even the ocean.

 This boat maximizes its space well, providing seating for eight, including a smartly designed aft bench seat that folds down to reveal fiberglass rod storage for all your fishing gear.
-There’s also a step-down head with a well-appointed interior and plenty of storage, including a fish box that drains out of the boat and a generously sized 26-gallon live well.
+There’s also a step-down head with a well-appointed upholstery on the interior and plenty of storage boxes, including a fish box that drains out of the boat and a generously sized 26-gallon live well.

 This beautiful CC has a base price of just over $28,000, and you can have it in the water with enough money left in your $50,000 budget for beers back at the dock after you take your first fishing trip with it.

 - Makes excellent use of deck layout

 - Feels much larger than its 20’ form

 - Can accommodate outriggers, which is almost unheard of on a 20-footer